 However, some scary moments are so traumatic that we block memories of them.

-People commonly suppress things that are persistently fearful – that they just can’t escape.
-They do that because they pay a heavy price when they rise up in the mind and are remembered.
+People commonly suppress things that are so persistently fearful that they just can’t escape.
+They do that because they pay a heavy price when these memories rise up in the mind and are recalled.